paulhopkins11/template-microservice-dotnet/README.md

    ```
    $ curl http://localhost:5000
    Success!
-The Framework Training template microservices is up and running using ASP.NET Core!
+The Framework Training template microservice is up and running using ASP.NET Core!
    ```